YakovSava/raw_bot_face_recognition/README.md

 The bot was created based on the aiogram library (* also an asynchronous library*) and does the same thing as the server, but it is not connected to the server itself, and does not send anything to it, but tries to recognize the face itself

 ### The essence of the project
-this project was created to show projects at the Tchaikovsky Industrial College](http://spo-chic.ru /) on the relevant subject: individual project.
+this project was created to show projects at the [Tchaikovsky Industrial College](http://spo-chic.ru/) on the relevant subject: individual project.

 <blockquote> Hello to everyone who reads this github from College.
 Put an asterisk :) </blockquote>